Rockypocky77/ChancifySATPrep/sat18.md

 B) the committee submitted a final recommendation

-C) a final recommendation by the committee was submitted
+C) the committee's final recommendation was submitted

 D) submitting a final recommendation occurred